awaisaziz/uncertainity-text2sql/README.md

   "output_file": "outputs/predictions_deepseek.json"
 }
 ```
+## Notes
+- The `request_delay` setting helps avoid rate limits when using real APIs.

 You can override any of these via CLI flags.

 ## Environment Setup (run from repo root)